Skip to main content

 The groundwater standards for alachlor were adopted in Cycle 2 (1988) and updated in Cycle 5 (1994).

-Alachlor is a pesticide used for weed control in a variety of agricultural crops including corn, soybeans, and woody ornaments.
-Animal studies have shown that alachlor can affect the kidneys, spleen, blood, and offspring development.
+Alachlor is a pesticide used for weed control in a variety of crops.
+Studies have shown that exposure to high levels of alachlor can affect the kidneys, spleen, blood, and offspring development.

 Alachlor ESA